 Advice on a healthy lunchbox can be obtained from the school nurse.

-As we are a Healthy school we do not distribute cakes or sweets and request that parents do not send them in to celebrate their child's birthday.
+As we are keen to promote healthy eating we do not distribute cakes or sweets and request that parents do not send them in to celebrate their child's birthday.
 Thank you for your co-operation.

 CHARITIES